Generative AI is a category of artificial intelligence that uses algorithms to create things like literature, graphics, music, and language models.

 In addition, this is part of the anticipated evolution of computers from glorified calculators to something like working peers, and it changes critical dynamics.
 Rather than people having to learn how to work with computers, generative AI-based computers will increasingly be learning how to work with humans.

 Until that evolution reaches critical mass, when computers can fully perform as peers to humans — likely as they rush past us in development, given machine speeds exceed evolution by thousands of magnitudes — we’ll need AI whisperer skills.
-This is much like today’s need for people who know how to best work with computers or learned Boolean logic to work more efficiently with search engines.
+This is much like today’s need for people who know how to best work with computers or learn Boolean logic to work more efficiently with search engines.

 Let’s talk about that evolution this week.
 Then we’ll close with my Product of the Week, a new mechanical keyboard I tried out that needs just one more thing to be perfect.